-Rural areas with predominantly permeable rock increases infiltration and decreases surface runoff.
+Rural areas with predominantly permeable rock increase infiltration and decreases surface runoff.
 This increases lag time.
 The peak discharge is also lower as it takes water longer to reach the river channel.

 Physical Factors Affecting Storm Hydrographs

-There are a range of physical factors that affect the shape of a storm hydrograph.
+There is a range of physical factors that affect the shape of a storm hydrograph.
 These include: